-In some cases, the landlord will pay the 1 month broker fee, instead of the renter.
+In some cases, the landlord will pay the 1 month broker fee instead of the renter.
 This is known as an “OP”, as in “Owner Pays” the broker fee.

-For example, a property manager may list an apartment with 1 month of free rent, a broker will take that same listing and put it up on a site like Streeteasy, and call it “no fee.”
+For example, a property manager may list an apartment with 1 month of free rent, a broker will take that same listing and put it up on Streeteasy and advertise it as “no fee.”
 They get paid a one month fee from the landlord.
 You don’t get a month of free rent.

 How Can I Avoid Paying a Broker Fee in NYC?

 It will take a bit more work (and caution), but you can still find direct deals from walk-up buildings on Craigslist.